YZhang469/UMN-mQGEE/README.md

 ## Application

-To illustrate the implementation of modified Q-learning with GEE, we use a simulated data set (Nahum-Shani, 2020) from a simple version of ENGAGE study (McKay, 2015).
+To illustrate the implementation of modified Q-learning with GEE, we analyze a simulated data set (Nahum-Shani, 2020) from a simple version of ENGAGE study (McKay, 2015).
 The data set is readable from the text file ENGAGEDataWideFormat.txt and has 250 observations.

 ### References